-Odell Haggins enters his 25th season on Florida State’s coaching staff in 2018 after head coach Willie Taggart announced on Dec.
-26, 2017, that Haggins would be FSU’s associate head coach and coach the defensive tackles, a group Haggins has led since 1996.
+Odell Haggins enters his 28th season on Florida State’s coaching staff in 2021, serving as associate head coach and tutoring the Seminoles’ defensive tackles.

 Haggins has established himself as an outstanding recruiter, developer of talent and a role model to his players.
 He earned ACC Top Recruiter of the Year honors from ESPN in 2012.
 In 2014, Haggins was named one of the top 25 recruiters in the nation by Rivals.com for the fourth consecutive year.
 He captured the same top-25 mention from 247Sports in 2016.

-The 2017 version of FSU’s defensive line was a dominant force in the middle as senior Derrick Nnadi and redshirt junior Demarcus Christmas teamed up to wreak havoc in opponents’ backfields.
+The 2017 version of FSU’s defensive line was a dominant force in the middle as senior Derrick Nnadi, who was selected in the third round of the 2018 NFL Draft by the Kansas City Chiefs, and Christmas teamed up to wreak havoc in opponents’ backfields.
 Nnadi was a third-team All-ACC selection after setting career-high marks with 53 tackles and 10.0 tackles for loss, while Christmas also posted career highs of 36 tackles and 4.5 tackles for loss.
 In 2016, the Seminoles ranked first in the nation in sacks per game and were fifth in the ACC in rushing defense while Nnadi garnered first-team all-conference recognition.

 A staunch interior defense played a prominent role in helping Florida State to its third national championship in the 2013 season.
 Jernigan enjoyed another fine season as he earned All-America nods from several organizations including the Football Writers Association of America, Associated Press and USA TODAY.
 The high-powered run-stuffer in the trenches led a defensive front that surrendered just seven rushing touchdowns, the fewest in the nation.
 Florida State’s defensive tackles paved the way for the nation’s top scoring defense and the third-best total defense.
 The work of the front four was noticeable on several fronts, including allowing just 124.8 yards per game to opposing rushers.
 Opponents averaged just 3.3 yards per rush against the stout defensive front of the Seminoles, and FSU continued its strong pass rush, racking up 35 sacks.

-Haggins helped produce one of the best defensive lines in the nation in 2010 as the Seminoles ranked third in the nation in quarterback sacks per game and tied with Boise State for first nationally in total sacks with 48.
+Haggins helped produce one of the best defensive lines in the nation in 2010 as the Seminoles ranked third in FBS in quarterback sacks per game and tied for first nationally in total sacks with 48.

-Haggins’ 1999 defensive front included future NFL standouts Corey Simon and Jerry Johnson, who were instrumental in FSU’s 12-0 run to the national championship.
+Haggins’ 1999 defensive front was instrumental in FSU’s 12-0 run to the national championship.
 The Seminoles boasted the nation’s top-ranked defense in 1998 and the No. 1 rushing defense in 1996 and 1997.
 The 2008 defense ranked first nationally in tackles for loss.

 A ninth-round pick in the 1990 NFL Draft by the San Francisco 49ers, Haggins went on to play for the Buffalo Bills during their 1991 Super Bowl season.
 Following a three-year NFL career, he returned to Florida State, completed his degree and joined Bobby Bowden’s staff following the Seminoles’ 1993 national championship season.